Ivo-Balbaert/mojodojo.dev/mojo-team-answers.md

 # Mojo Team Answers
-The best place to learn about Mojo is [the official docs](https://docs.modular.com/mojo/), [why mojo?](https://docs.modular.com/mojo/why-mojo.html) will give more context to the answers below, and the [official FAQ](https://docs.modular.com/mojo/faq.html)

-These answers are collected from [Discord](https://discord.com/invite/modular), [Hackernews](https://news.ycombinator.com) and [Github](https://github.com/modularml/mojo/issues)

 To check when new answers are added, you can follow [This Week in Mojo](/this_week_in_mojo/)

+## Mojo Chatbot
+This chatbot is trained on the answers below if you want to get a quick summary of the answers to your question
 <iframe
   src="https://mojodojo.streamlit.app/?embed=true"
   height="450"